Sonar

 Multi-agent orchestration

-- Every node returns structured output via Anthropic tool use + a Zod schema.
+- Every agent node returns structured output via Anthropic tool use + a Zod schema.
 No free-text outputs.

 - Each step writes an